jolicode/reveal.js/README.md

 ## What's different

 - `index-jolicode.html` demo with specific instructions
-- new theme "jolicode", already set as default
+- new theme "jolicode", already set as default with convergence font loaded locally
 - the jolicode logo is here: ./lib/font/logo-fond-noir.svg
 - support for footer added: